Our European travel history

 Thursday 14th September 1995.
 No breakfast again.
 It was my last go in the tatty but hot and plentiful shower.
 Edmund won't use is because the water is a little brown.
 Refreshed, and off to the department again, we really should try to get Ceilidh working better on the old IBM machine, but there are still problems with sheer lack of size and power.
 Still, their SUN and PC versions will be OK.
 After a quick Vimto (Edmund) and Sprite (me, Coke's off today), off for lunch, then back for a meeting to discuss future research directions, topics, outcomes and possible sources of money.
 It didn't really get anywhere.
 We insisted on a quick trip to the University Museum in the main building on floor 28, with a good view of Moscow.
 We finally left the room 17h30 to reverse the airport journey, walked to the bus (the rucksack is heavy again), Metro with one change (long way, for the metro you buy coin-shaped tokens beforehand and use them at turnstiles to get in, one fare for anywhere), bus to the airport (on the buses you buy tickets beforehand, and punch them on the bus with punches fixed to the windows) a ticket inspector threw 2 people without tickets off), arrive 19h15.
 We've only once ever waited more than 2 minutes for public transport, the Metro is better than every 2 minutes.
 Last After a final chat with Leonid, we had a very slow queue at passport control (how do they find so much to do to take 5 minutes with one person, they usually don't worry when you are leaving a country), and bought a Moscow picture book in the airport shop.
 We flew back by BA, I really appreciated the meal, we haven't eaten much here!

-My thoughts after the trip included that, although I didn't speak the language, and they use a different character set for writing, I felt more at home that I did in the USA.
+My thoughts after the trip included that, although I didn't speak the language, and they use a different character set for writing, I felt more at home in Moscow than I did in the USA.
 The whole culture was European.
 If you could read the letters on signs, and if you knew some other European languages, you could make sense of it.
 The main problem was on the metro; by the time the train stopped and I'd worked out the station name, the train was moving out.

 |Eric's life history summary is here |